anonymous0374/react-scaffold/docs/react-learning-notes.md

   [Thinking in React](https://reactjs.org/docs/thinking-in-react.html)
     This artical worths read a lot of times, and the principles and ideas should considered carefully.
 Here are some key points of it:
 ### Steps(in sequence) to build a React app
 1. Break the UI design into component hirarachies
 2. Build a STATIC VERSION of the app
   --> which will NOT use state but props only
   --> because states are the frames(interactivity) of the app, static app does NOT have frames.
-  3. Identify the minimal(yet complete) representation(schema) of one UI State --> app interactivity are represented by State
+3. Identify the minimal(yet complete) representations(schema) of each UI State, and decide the hierarchy of these states
+  (1) app interactivity are represented by State
-    --> React is all about one-way data flow down the component hirarchy, so identify which component owns what state is very important.
+  (2) React is all about one-way data flow down the component hirarchy, so identify which component owns what state is very important.
 4. Add Inverse Data Flow
   --> Remember React is all about one-way data flow down the componet.
   --> Any state is always owned by some specific component, and any data or UI derived from that state can only affect components "below" them in the tree.
   --> So when an interactivity(or event)of child want to cause state of the siblings or parent to change, it needs some "hooks" from components which are ancestors of its siblings or parents(thus to maintain the data one-way flow down principle).
   --> The "hooks" are functions from the "ancestor" component which mutates the state of itself, and calls this.setState() and that causes itself and its decedent to re-render.